-Impacts from mineral materials management would be similar to those described for Alternative B, except that a buffer around habitats for piping plover, least tern, and Dakota skipper would not be closed to mineral materials disposals.
+Impacts from mineral materials management would be similar to those described for Alternative B, except that a buffer around piping plover critical habitat, least tern active nests, and Dakota skipper habitat would not be closed to mineral materials disposals.
 The habitats for these species would remain protected through the application of design features to maintain the function and suitability of the habitat and through compliance with the ESA.